epiverse-trace/epiparameter/tests/testthat/_snaps/list_distributions.md

       23                                                                                                                                                                                                                     This data comes from the entire period of the Guinea ebola outbreak up to the point the paper was published (Dec 2013 - 25 Nov 2014).
 The methods fitting are reported in another paper: DOI: 10.1056/NEJMoa1411100
       24                                                                                                                                                                                                                    This data comes from the entire period of the Liberia ebola outbreak up to the point the paper was published (Dec 2013 - 25 Nov 2014).
 The methods fitting are reported in another paper: DOI: 10.1056/NEJMoa1411100
       25                                                                                                                                                                                                               This data comes from the entire period of the Seirra Leone ebola outbreak up to the point the paper was published (Dec 2013 - 25 Nov 2014).
 The methods fitting are reported in another paper: DOI: 10.1056/NEJMoa1411100
-      26                                                                                                                                                                                                                This data comes from the entire period of the west africa ebola outbreak up to the point the paper was published (Dec 2013 - 25 Nov 2014).
+      26                                                                                                                                                                                  Data extracted from Appendix.
+This data comes from the entire period of the west africa ebola outbreak up to the point the paper was published (Dec 2013 - 25 Nov 2014).
 The methods fitting are reported in another paper: DOI: 10.1056/NEJMoa1411100
       27                                                                                                                                                                                                                                                                                         Analysis on data from  Bradburne AF, Bynoe ML, Tyrrell DA.
 Eff ects of a “new” human respiratory virus in volunteers.
 Br Med J 1967; 3: 767–69.
       28                                                                                                                                                                                                                                                                                                                                                                                                                     No additional notes
       29                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets